-The PhD Program is thus organized fully in the sense of the Leibniz motto theoria cum praxi.
-It offers doctoral candidates a holistic education which promotes competence in the scientific, science-related and practical domains.
+The doctoral programme is entirely dedicated to the Leibniz motto “theoria cum praxi”.
+It offers doctoral students a holistic education that enhances competences in scientific, science-related and practical areas.

 As a rule, our doctoral students are employed as research associates in projects at the institute.
 The doctoral program is guided by the doctoral guidelines of PRIF.
 Accordingly, PRIF stipulates a dissertation period of four years, in which the doctoral candidates are initially employed for three years as academic staff (at least 50% TV-H 13).
 The prerequisite for acceptance as a doctoral student at PRIF is a positive assessment of a dissertation exposé.
 PRIF emphasizes the early involvement of doctoral students in the institute's research work, while maintaining the balance between active and independent participation in research projects and freedom for their own academic work.
 A supervision agreement regulates the rights and duties of doctoral candidates.

 At the center of the comprehensive doctoral supervision at PRIF is the monthly doctoral colloquium, in which all doctoral students and their supervisors participate.
 At the beginning of their training, doctoral students are taught core competencies in methods/research designs and in the area of knowledge transfer.
 In addition, a large number of additional individual training and advanced training opportunities are offered and regular thematic workshops are held.
 The doctoral program cooperates with similar doctoral programs at the Goethe University Frankfurt am Main (IGP Cluster, GRASOC, FB 03) in order to be able to offer even more and better training opportunities.
 Once a year, the doctoral programme holds a networking retreat where doctoral students work together on cross-sectional issues.